 Giraffe Skin Disease was most prevalent on low fertility soils.

-We found no mortality effect of Giraffe Skin Disease in Tarangire National Park, indicating that currently Giraffe Skin Disease is unlikely to warrant immediate veterinary intervention in this park.
+We found no mortality effect of Giraffe Skin Disease in Tarangire National Park, animals with GSD lesions had the same survival rate as animals without lesions, indicating that currently Giraffe Skin Disease is unlikely to warrant immediate veterinary intervention in this park.
 Movement of infected giraffe remains an unexplored aspect of Giraffe Skin Disease effects, but limited mobility could lead to lower survival or reproduction if climate, habitat, or predation factors change from current conditions in Tarangire.
 Monitoring in Tarangire will continue to ensure early detection if Giraffe Skin Disease-afflicted animals begin to show signs of increased mortality or other negative effects.

 There is work underway at the National Zoo and Tufts University to better understand the causative agent.